DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 but they also have some critical issues:
 * Their *syntax is restricted* to valid fragments in the host language
-* Language-level mechanisms, such as **alignment**, may "boil" up to the surface, making the language pleasant
+* Language-level mechanisms, such as **alignment**, may "boil" up to the surface, making the language unpleasant
     * and *violating information hiding*

 ---